End-to-End Deep Learning for Predicting Metric Space-Valued Outputs: Theory

 \begin{definition}[Hadamard space] A metric space $(\Omega, d)$ is called a \textit{Hadamard space} if it is complete and if for each pair of points $\omega_1, \omega_2 \in \Omega$, there exists a point $\alpha \in \Omega$ satisfying:

 \end{definition}

 Hadamard spaces, also known as globally non-positively curved spaces~\citep{stur:03}, are uniquely geodesic and admit well-behaved notions of distance and convexity.
 In particular, the weighted \f mean $\mu(w)$ is guaranteed to exist and be unique for any weight vector $w \in \Delta^{n-1}$~\citep{baca:14}.
-Common examples of Hadamard spaces include Euclidean and Hilbert spaces, hyperbolic spaces, and various other spaces frequently encountered in applications, including those discussed in Examples~\ref{exm:mea}--\ref{exm:mat}.
-These spaces have been widely studied in optimization~\citep{baca:14:2}, regression~\citep{mull:21:5} and geometric deep learning~\citep{gane:18}.

-\begin{remark} The theoretical analysis assumes that the output space $(\Omega,d)$ is a Hadamard space.
+Common examples of Hadamard spaces include Euclidean and Hilbert spaces, hyperbolic spaces and various other spaces frequently encountered in applications, including those discussed in Examples~\ref{exm:mea} and \ref{exm:net}.
+In Example~\ref{exm:mat}, the space of SPD matrices equipped with any of the metrics mentioned there except for the BW metric is Hadamard.
+These spaces have been widely studied in optimization~\citep{baca:14:2}, regression~\citep{mull:21:5} and geometric deep learning~\citep{gane:18}. \begin{remark} The theoretical analysis assumes that the output space $(\Omega,d)$ is a Hadamard space.
 This condition is mainly required for theory, as it guarantees convexity and variance inequalities that yield Lipschitz continuity of the weighted \f mean map and enable convergence analysis.
-Several experimental settings in this paper, such as the Wasserstein space for univariate distributions, SPD matrices with power metrics, and networks with the Frobenius metric, satisfy this property.
-To further examine the scope of the method, an additional simulation in Section~\ref{sec:sim} with SPD matrices under the Bures-Wasserstein metric, a positively curved space that is not Hadamard \citep{than:23}, shows that E2M continues to perform effectively.
-Thus, while the Hadamard assumption is important for establishing theoretical guarantees, the method remains practically applicable in a broader class of metric spaces. \end{remark}
+Several experimental settings in this paper, such as the Wasserstein space for univariate distributions, SPD matrices with power metrics and networks with the Frobenius metric satisfy this property.
+To further examine the scope of the method, an additional simulation in Section~\ref{sec:sim} with SPD matrices under the BW metric, a positively curved space that is not Hadamard \citep{than:23}, shows that E2M continues to perform effectively.
+Thus, while the Hadamard assumption is important for establishing theoretical guarantees, the method remains practically applicable in a broader class of metric spaces.
+From a theoretical perspective, extending the analysis to metric spaces where weighted \f means may fail to be unique, or where the \f functional is not geodesically convex, remains an important open problem.
+Developing guarantees for optimization and statistical behavior of E2M under such conditions is a promising direction for future research. \end{remark}